 The researchers then tested who experienced a perceptual phenomenon called binocular rivalry.
 This occurs when contrasting stimuli are presented simultaneously to each eye.
 The participants had a red patch in front of an eye, and a green patch in front of the other.

 Still, some people are able to merge the two stimuli together in one combined image.
-For most participants, the colors kept flipping from one to the other, but people who had scored higher on openness were able to see a unified red-green patch.
+For most participants, the colors kept flipping from one to the other.
+But people who had scored higher on openness were able to see a unified red-green patch.

-In an article on their results published in The Conversation, they explain that the ability to combine two images seems “like a ‘creative’ solution to the problem presented by the two incompatible stimuli.”
+In an article on their results published in The Conversation, they explain.
+The ability to combine two images seems “like a ‘creative’ solution to the problem presented by the two incompatible stimuli.”

-It is even possible to think that the mental faculties allowing them to perceive two contradictory images at the same time extend to the ability to consider two opposed ideas equally.
+It is even possible to think the mental faculties allowing them to perceive two contradictory images at the same time extend further.
+Towards the ability to consider two opposed ideas equally.

 This observation is a good indicator of a generalized ability to perceive and analyze multiple notions at once.